Guineans Elect President In Test Vote For Democracy - UrduPoint

 Diallo raised the issue several times during the campaign, even encouraging Conde to "retire with dignity".

-The sharpy-dressed president has brushed off the gibes, however, and conducted a vigorous helicopter tour of the country.
+The sharply-dressed president has brushed off the gibes, however, and conducted a vigorous helicopter tour of the country.

-Known as being quick to anger, Conde spent decades as an opposition activist, and was even sentenced to death in absentia by a former autocrat, before finally ascending to power in 2010.
+Known as being quick to anger, Conde spent decades as an opposition activist, and was even sentenced to death in absentia by a former autocrat, before finally taking power in 2010.

 He beat Diallo to the presidency then, and pulled off the feat again when he was re-elected in 2015.

-Among other things, Conde promised to boost the economy of the nation of some 13 million people and to increase Guinea's lamentable electricity access.
+Among other things, Conde promised to boost the economy of the nation of some 13 million people, to tackle corruption and increase Guinea's lamentable electricity access.

 He has stuck to a similar script during this year's campaign, pledging to make Guinea "Africa's second (economic) power after Nigeria".

-But Guineans interviewed by AFP expressed deep frustrations about the state of the country, regardless of their political colours.
+- 'Only promises' - But Guineans interviewed by AFP expressed deep frustration about the state of the country, regardless of their political stripes.

 The former French colony is rich in minerals such as bauxite, iron and gold, and has abundant fresh-water resources.
 However it remains one of the poorest countries in the world.